bekiekB1/serverless-etl-aws/README.md

 * `Data Lake` and `Warehouse` Integration: Organize data in S3 buckets and optionally load to Amazon Redshift for querying.

 * `Infrastructure as Code (IaC)`: Use Terraform to set up resources.

-Monitoring and Logging: Gain insights with CloudWatch, EventBridge, and SNS.
+* `Monitoring and Logging`: Gain insights with CloudWatch, EventBridge, and SNS.

 ### Data Source: